-If significant amounts of water are generated, a groundwater treatment system will be installed to treat contaminated groundwater collected from the areas listed above.
-The treated groundwater will then be stored and sampled.
-If the sample results show VOCs levels are below NYSDEC Drinking Water Standards, then the treated groundwater will be discharged directly to the surface.
-If the sample results show the VOC levels are above the NYSDEC Drinking Water Standards, then the water will be retreated until levels are below NYSDEC Drinking Water Standards.
+Prior to performing any excavations, a groundwater treatment system will be installed to treat contaminated groundwater collected from the areas listed above.
+Treated groundwater will be stored and sampled for the analyses required by the City of Schenectady's Temporary Water Discharge Permit (Appendix D).
+If the sample results show levels are below the required discharge limitations, then the treated groundwater will be discharged directly to the sanitary sewer.

-The system will include (but may not be limited to) the following major components:
+The system may include (but not limited to) the following major components:

 - Bag Filters;

-- Air Stripper;

 - Activated Carbon;

 - Storage Tank(s); and

 - Transfer pumps